Garlic Herb Butter Roasted Chicken

 - Tie the legs together after seasoning the cavity to keep it from drying out.

-- Always allow the chicken to rest for 15 minutes after cooking to let the juices be absorbed back into the meat.
+- Always allow the chicken to rest for 15 minutes after cooking to let the juices reabsorb into the meat.

-- Crisp the chicken in the broiler for two minutes before removing it for crunchy skin.
+- Crisp the chicken in the broiler for 2 minutes to achieve crunchy skin.

 - Do not cover the chicken as it rests, or the skin will lose its crispiness.

-- To see if the chicken is done I check if the juices run clear when piercing the thigh.
-Another way is to check for 160° and 165° temperature by inserting an instant-read thermometer into the inner thigh.
+- To see if the chicken is done, I check whether the juices run clear when I pierce the thigh.
+Another way is to check for 160° and 165° temperatures by inserting an instant-read thermometer into the inner thigh.

 Garlic Herb Butter Roasted Chicken